-This week’s featured question is from Jen who asks, “Should you put your emergency fund in mutual funds?”
+This week’s featured question is from Jen who asks, “Should you invest an emergency fund in mutual funds?”

 Emergency Funds Are Often Boring

 The short answer to your question is no. You should not put your emergency fund in mutual funds.

 Many people are hesitant to put their emergency fund in something as simple as a savings account or a money market fund because they do not earn very much interest.
 If you have a fully funded emergency fund of three to six months of living expenses, you may have between $10,000 and $20,000 just sitting around with nothing to do.

 The hard part is telling ourselves that that is okay.
 That money, however unexciting as it is, is doing exactly what it is supposed to.
 It is just sitting there.
 It is waiting to be used in an emergency.
 Stocks, bonds, mutual funds, and even certificates of deposit are medium to long-term investments.

 Or, a certificate of deposit can even lock your money essentially into a contract that makes it very hard to withdrawal that money if you have an emergency.
 Investments are for long term growth for your financial goals such as saving for a down payment, funding your children’s 529 College Saving Plan, or saving for retirement.
 Mutual funds and investing were not designed as a short-term savings option.

 Most financial planners recommend investing in stock and mutual funds with money that you will not need to use in the next five years.
 The problem with emergencies are that you never know when they will crop up.
 They have a bad habit of always happening when they are least expect and often when you can least afford it.

 That is why it is very important to not have your emergency fund in mutual funds and other investments.
 You want to be able to have access to your money in an emergency.
 You want your funds to be very liquid with little to no time or cost associated with pulling that money out of your emergency fund.